alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/progress-indicators.md

 **The bad:**

 * takes up a lot of space, particularly on small screen devices
+* adds visual noise which may distract from the important content

 **Guidance:**

+* don't assume you'll need one of these
 * only use with a small, fixed sequence of steps
 * number the steps to reinforce their sequential nature
 * don't rely on progress bars for navigation - you'll still need to provide 'Back' and 'Next' links on each screen